Jason2Brownlee/AlgorithmAfternoon/content/books/simulated_annealing/chapter04.md

 In these exercises, you will implement a complete simulated annealing algorithm and visualize its operation on a test problem.
 By integrating all the components developed in this and previous chapters, you will gain hands-on experience in building a robust optimization algorithm and understanding its behavior through visual feedback.

-### Exercise 1: Algorithm Structure Overview
+### Exercise 1: Step-by-Step Implementation

-Implement the complete simulated annealing algorithm for the test problem f(x) = sin(x) + sin(10x / 3).
+Implement the complete simulated annealing algorithm for the test problem `f(x) = sin(x) + sin(10x / 3)`.
 Utilize the components developed in this and previous chapters, including the temperature function, neighbor generation, and acceptance probability.
 Follow these steps:

-1. Define the objective function `f(x) = sin(x) + sin(10x / 3)` that takes a scalar value `x` as input and returns the corresponding function value.
+1. Define the objective function that takes a scalar value `x` as input and returns the corresponding function value.

 2. Initialize the necessary parameters for the simulated annealing algorithm, such as the initial temperature, cooling rate, maximum iterations, and step size for neighbor generation.